 - Youth who may benefit by living their life in a gender that is different from their assigned gender at birth (socially and/or medically)

 - Gender diverse youth who may have emotional or mental health needs that are linked to being gender diverse

-- Youth who are looking to explore their gender within a therapy setting
+- Youth who are looking for gender affirming care

-THRIVE sees a variety of patients, from those just starting to explore their gender identity, to those meeting diagnostic criteria for gender dysphoria and/or are looking to transition.
+THRIVE sees a spectrum of patients, from those that are looking for gender-affirming care, to those meeting diagnostic criteria for Gender Dysphoria and/or are looking to transition.
 Services range from therapy, to integrated services with therapy, psychiatry, social work, endocrinology and/or adolescent medicine.

 What To Expect

 - You will meet with a mental health professional.
 This professional may be a therapist, psychiatrist or advanced psychiatric nurse practitioner, depending on the specific needs of your family.

 - The mental health professional will meet with members of the family together and separately, allowing each member to share their own experience privately with the clinician.